ducs-office/ducs-office-automation-docs/source/docs/getting-started.md

 section: content
 ---

 ## Getting Started {#getting-started}

 This project aims at automating the office work at the Department of Computer Science, University of Delhi (aka DUCS).
-You can also read the [problem description](./problem-statement.md) for more details.
+You can also read the [problem description](../problem-statement/) for more details.

 #### **Requirements**

-This project is built with Laravel & Alpine.js.
+This project is built with Laravel and Alpine.js.
 The Laravel framework has a few system requirements.
 All of these requirements are satisfied by the [Laravel Homestead](https://laravel.com/docs/6.x/homestead) virtual machine.

 However, if you are not using Homestead, you will need to make sure your local development server meets the following requirements.
-You can also find these listed in [laravel docs](https://laravel.com/docs/6.x#server-requirements).
+You can also find these listed in [Laravel Docs](https://laravel.com/docs/6.x#server-requirements).

 * PHP >= 7.3.0
 * BCMath PHP Extension